 4. Buying food you haven’t tasted or eaten.
-This can either be freeze dried, dehydrated, MRE’s, or even pre-packaged food storage buckets.
+This type of food can either be freeze-dried, dehydrated, MRE’s, or even pre-packaged food storage buckets.
 If you haven’t tasted it, how do you know you will like it, or even eat it?
 Here is an article on how to get your family to LOVE food storage.

 5. Not storing enough variety.
 There are many plans out there where you just store the “basics”.
 Typically they consist of grains, beans, powdered milk, oils, and sugar.
 Do you know how to make a meal with limited items?
 What about “food fatigue”?
 Are you going to get sick of eating the same thing all day long, day in and day out for a couple of weeks?

 7. Storing foods in the wrong temperature.
-If your food is stored in a place that is too hot, too humid, or even too bright can damage the packaging and the food.
-Simple Family Preparedness as a good article explaining how heat, light, and humidity can affect your food storage.
+If your food is stored in a place that is too hot, too humid, or even too bright, it can damage the packaging and the food.
+Simple Family Preparedness has a good article explaining how heat, light, and humidity can affect your food storage.

 8. Not storing food in appropriate sizes.
 Here is an example.
 You use an 8 oz can of tomato sauce for most of your meals.
-But you by the 16 oz cans, or even the 24 oz cans because they are cheaper, you can store more in a smaller space, and stack easier.
+But you buy the 16 oz cans, or even the 24 oz cans because they are cheaper.
+You can store more in a smaller space, and stack easier but is it worth it?
 Well, when you go to use that food storage, you’ll end up dumping the extra sauce you don’t need out.
 Another example, buying #10 can of butter, but you only need 2 cups worth.
 Store food in the sizes that are best for you, this will make it easier for rotating.

-10. Most people tend to store freeze dried or dehydrated food, which is GREAT… just don’t forget the water.
-Those types of food take more water for cooking with.
-Be sure you’ve added that into your water supply and needs.
+10. Most people tend to store freeze-dried or dehydrated food, which is GREAT… just don’t forget the water.
+Those types of food take more water for cooking.
+Be sure you’ve added that into your water supply needs list.

 Mistakes that aren’t too big of a deal… but could still cost you time and money:

 11. Planning on using your freezer for MOST of your food storage.
-A freezer is great to store bulk meat for much cheaper price (freeze dried can get VERY expensive), but what if the electricity goes out.
+A freezer is great to store bulk meat for a much cheaper price (freeze-dried can get VERY expensive), but what if the electricity goes out?
 Do you have a way to keep everything in your freezer cold?
 What if things are bad for a whole week and you can’t rely on your freezer anymore, but you have 2 months worth of meals stored in there?
 Just a thought.

 12. Along these lines is storing everything in the same place.
 Yes, it is definitely more convenient to have a “food storage room” where you can stock everything.
 But the truth is, what happens if that room floods, or something happens and destroys that room.
-All of your stock was in one place, and now it’s gone.
+As a result, all of your stock was in one place, and now it’s gone.
 It’s very similar to keeping all of your money in one spot.
-Financial advisers recommend you to keep it in separate places.
-Same with food storage.
+Financial advisers recommend you keep it in separate places.
+The same goes with food storage.

 13. Only buying food that stores 20-30 years.
 It’s good to have variety in your food storage.
 Long term storage is nice, and it’s ok to have 2-5 year shelf life food too.
-This will save you money, teach you how to use your food storage, and allow you to learn how to cook with it.
+As a result, this will save you money, teach you how to use your food storage, and allow you to learn how to cook with it.

 14. Buying bulk food because it’s a “good deal”.
 Again, if it’s too much bulk, then you’ll be tossing out the extras anyway.
 Buying in bulk is great if you have the time and knowledge to package it into more manageable quantities after purchasing.